-Highlighted indicators below have been amended versus VIVE Facility Version 3.0
+Highlighted indicators below have been amended versus VIVE Facility Version 4.0

-Indicator Indicator Description Verifier FAC 3 8 1 Does the Company and any contractors who provide labour Y, N commit to meeting all applicable regulatory requirements with regard to Working Hours, Pay and Benefits?
-FAC 3 8 2 Are there effective procedures to confirm income earned during Y, N a pay period is enough to meet workers' basic needs and of a sufficient level to enable the generation of discretionary income?

-FAC 3 8 3 Are there effective procedures to confirm the pay of all workers (including temporary, piece-rate, seasonal and migrant workers) meets, as a minimum, any applicable industry benchmark standards?
+Indicator Indicator Description Verifier FAC 3 8 1 Does the Company and any contractors who provide labour commit to meeting all applicable regulatory requirements with regard to Working Hours, Pay and Benefits?
+Y, N FAC 3 8 2 Are there effective procedures to confirm income earned during a pay period is enough to meet workers' basic needs and of a sufficient level to enable the generation of discretionary income?
+Y, N FAC 3 8 3 Are there effective procedures to confirm the pay of all workers (including temporary, piece-rate, seasonal and migrant workers) meets, as a minimum, any applicable industry benchmark standards?
 Y, N FAC 3 8 4 Are there effective procedures to confirm work hours, excluding overtime, do not exceed 48 hours per week on a regular basis?
-Y, N FAC 3 8 5 Are there effective procedures to confirm workers are provided with at least one day off in each seven day period?
-Y, N FAC 3 8 6 Are there effective procedures to confirm overtime work hours are voluntary?
-Y, N FAC 3 8 7 Are there effective procedures to confirm overtime wages are paid at a premium as required by local law or by any applicable collective agreement?
-Y, N FAC 3 8 8 Are there effective procedures to confirm all workers are provided with the benefits, holidays and leave to which they are entitled by local law or by any applicable collective agreement?
-Y, N FAC 3 8 9 Are there effective procedures to confirm workers are not charged illegal or excessive deductions or fees, including recruitment fees (finders fees), fees for personal protective equipment, deposits for accommodation, tools, etc.?
-Y, N FAC 3 8 10 Wherever practical and viable, does the Company ensure permanent workers are hired in preference to long-term contract labour?
-Y, N FAC 3 8 11 Does the Company and any contractors who provide labour commit to meeting all applicable regulatory and ILO conventions with regard to Working Hours, Pay and Benefits?
-Y, N FAC 3 8 12 Has the Company identified the Living Wage?
-Y, N FAC 3 8 13 Has the Company measured Living Wage gaps?
-Y, N FAC 3 8 14 Has the Company verified calculations of Living Wage gaps?
-Y, N FAC 3 8 15 Has the Company established measures to close any Living Wage gaps?
-Y, N FAC 3 8 16 Has the Company established mechanisms to share learnings related to Living Wage?
-Y, N FAC 3 8 17 Does the Company record worker absenteeism?
 Y, N

+Indicator Indicator Description Verifier FAC 3 8 5 Are there effective procedures to confirm workers are provided Y, N with at least one day off in each seven day period?
+FAC 3 8 6 Are there effective procedures to confirm overtime work hours Y, N are voluntary?
+FAC 3 8 7 Are there effective procedures to confirm overtime wages are Y, N paid at a premium as required by local law or by any applicable collective agreement?
+FAC 3 8 8 Are there effective procedures to confirm all workers are Y, N provided with the benefits, holidays and leave to which they are entitled by local law or by any applicable collective agreement?
+FAC 3 8 9 Are there effective procedures to confirm workers are not Y, N charged illegal or excessive deductions or fees, including recruitment fees (finders fees), fees for personal protective equipment, deposits for accommodation, tools, etc.?
+FAC 3 8 10 Wherever practical and viable, does the Company ensure Y, N permanent workers are hired in preference to long-term contract labour?
+FAC 3 8 11 Does the Company have a due diligence process which confirms Y, N that contractors providing labour meet applicable labour regulations with regard to Working Hours, Pay and Benefits?
+FAC 3 8 12 Does the Company record worker absenteeism?
+Y, N

 CRITERIA: The Company should ensure the Fair Treatment of all workers.
 The Company should ensure that both it and any contractors who provide labour meet all applicable regulatory requirements with regard to Fair Treatment.
+The Company should ensure that:

-- No worker is subject to physical abuse, threat of physical abuse or physical contact with the intent to injure or intimidate - No worker is subject to sexual abuse or harassment - No worker is subject to verbal abuse or harassment - No worker is subject to discrimination on the basis of: - a.
-Race, colour, caste or social origin - b.
+- No worker is subject to physical abuse, threat of physical abuse or physical contact with the intent to injure or intimidate

+- No worker is subject to sexual abuse or harassment

+- No worker is subject to verbal abuse or harassment

+- No worker is subject to discrimination on the basis of:

+- a.
+Race, colour, caste or social origin

+b.
 Gender

-- c.
+c.
 Religion

-- d.
+d.
 Political affiliation

-- e.
+e.
 Union membership or status as a worker representative

-- f.
+f.
 Ethnicity, citizenship or nationality

-- g.
+g.
 Pregnancy

-- h.
+h.
 Disability

-- i.
+i.
 Sexual orientation